luciamartinf/AssignmentAnswers/Assignment5/README.md

 Assignment 5 for the Bioinformatics Programming Challenges course from the Master in Computational Biology at Universidad Politécnica de Madrid.

-Includes the Jupyter Notebook `SPARQLQueries.ipynb` with 10 SPARQL Queries performed on the UniProt (https://sparql.uniprot.org/sparql) and Metanetx (https://rdf.metanetx.org/sparql) endpoints
+Includes the Jupyter Notebook `SPARQLQueries.ipynb` with 10 SPARQL Queries performed on the UniProt (https://sparql.uniprot.org/sparql) and MetaNetX (https://rdf.metanetx.org/sparql) endpoints